envite-consulting/optimize-to-xes/README.md

 2. Specify the Raw Data Report ID.
 3. Add the Client ID and Secret.
 4. *Optionally:* Specify the base bath for the resulting XML(s).

+If you want to provide a static Bearer Token you could ignore `client-id` and `client-secret` and
+add `bearer-token` instead.

 Once you've completed these configurations, you'll be prepared to retrieve the data and convert it to XES format 🎉